efsalvarenga/CV/index.md

 My research extends the risk-return relationship, from the portfolio optimisation theory, for energy demand aggregation based on time-series forecasting and evolutionary optimisation, collaborating with the Department of Electronic and Electrical Engineering to develop a smart-grid energy demand model.

-__Production & Reservoir Engineer__ | Petrobras E&P Ultra-Deep Waters -
+__Subsurface Engineer__ | Petrobras E&P Ultra-Deep Waters -
 _Rio de Janeiro, Brazil (Apr 2014 - Dec 2016)_

-Performed reservoir engineering, production forecast, simulation and optimisation roles for Petrobras' pre-salt portfolio, collaborating with stakeholders such as project managers, executives and the regulatory agency.
+Performed subsurface engineering, production forecast, simulation and optimisation roles for Petrobras' pre-salt portfolio, collaborating with stakeholders such as project managers, executives and the regulatory agency.
 - Delivered Lula's 2016 reserves estimation to the U.S. Securities and Exchange Commission and Brazilian regulatory agency, which takes into account **technology maturity, resources uncertainty, supply chain risks and economic evaluation**.
 - Coordinated a team of three engineers **responsible for the resource optimisation of critical submarine equipment and vessels** for 15 FPSOs, negotiating the allocation proposal with the executive decision board.
 - Created a decision support model for evaluating system impact of resource allocation changes, and liaised with project managers to deliver the optimal production output for the entire portfolio.